How we plan on being part of the solution instead of the problem

 Lean & Green program

 Last November the VIL (Flemish Institute for Logistics) and the VEA (Organization of Antwerp expeditors) announced the start of a Lean & Green program for the Antwerp expeditors, a special edition of the project that was launched in Belgium four years earlier.
 Ahlers is one the eight companies who committed to reducing their CO2 emission by 20% within the next five years.
 The goal is ambitious, seeing as we play the part of the middle man and don’t have transport means of our own.

 Nevertheless Eefje Morren, Customer experience and sustainability coordinator at Ahlers, says we have the potential to reach this target: ‘it’s a combination of baby steps and big projects, but I do think waking up our co-workers, suppliers and customers is the first thing we have to do.
 By means like our CO2 calculation tool, we paint a very precise picture of the current situation.
 And then it is up to everyone to take action.
 For us, this could be the further digitalization of our processes, thus offering our customers CO2 friendly alternatives.

-By end of February Eefje will have a full action plan ready to submit to the Lean & Green committee VUB-MOBI.
+By the end of October Eefje will have a full action plan ready to submit to the Lean & Green committee VUB-MOBI.
 And then the real challenge starts: putting all those plans into action.

 Via these pages on our website we will keep you informed on our progress.